 The main factors which affect the Group's business volumes and profit margins are competition in the construction market and changes in the demand for construction services.
+Demand for construction services continues to be strongly influenced by the volume of public investment, which in turn depends on the co-financing received from the EU structural funds.

-Competition continues to be stiff in all segments of the construction market and in 2018 public investment is not expected to grow substantially compared with 2017.
-Thus, builders' bid prices are under strong competitive pressure in a situation where the prices of construction inputs have been trending upwards moderately but consistently for several quarters.
+Competition continues to be stiff in all segments of the construction market and in 2018 public investment is not expected to grow compared to 2017.
+Thus, builders' bid prices are under strong competitive pressure in a situation where the prices of construction inputs have been trending upwards moderately but consistently.
 Bidders for contracts include not only rival general contractors but also former subcontractors.
 This is mainly attributable to the state and local governments' policy to keep the qualification requirements of public procurement tenders low, which sometimes results in the sacrifice of quality and adherence to deadlines to the lowest possible price.
 We acknowledge the risks inherent in the performance of contracts signed in an environment of stiff competition and rising input prices.
 Securing a long-term construction contract at an unreasonably low price in a situation where input prices cannot be lowered noticeably and competition is tough is risky because negative developments in the economy may quickly render the contract onerous.
 In setting our prices in such an environment, we focus on ensuring a reasonable balance between contract performance risks and tight cost control.